 6 things to do BEFORE effective meetings

-1. Is the meeting necessary?
+1. Is the meeting needed?

 2. No clear purpose, no meeting

 If you cannot define the purpose of a meeting, you shouldn’t have it.
-Having a clear expected outcome sets the context for effective meetings.
+Having a clear expected outcome sets the fundamental context for effective meetings.

 3. No unnecessary attendees